thinklikeacto/mathematics-for-data-science/README.md

 ## Introduction

-This repository serves as a comprehensive guide to understanding Linear Algebra, Probability, and Statistics in the context of Data Science and Machine Learning.
-Whether you're new to the field or looking to deepen your knowledge, this roadmap covers all the essential topics and provides resources for further exploration.
+This repository is crafted as an exhaustive resource for grasping the mathematical foundations critical for success in Data Science and Machine Learning.
+It aims to cater to both beginners venturing into the field and seasoned professionals seeking to enhance their understanding of Linear Algebra, Probability, and Statistics.
+Through this roadmap, we delve into the core mathematical principles, facilitating a comprehensive learning experience and offering resources for extended learning.

 ## Linear Algebra Roadmap